External ballistics: Wind

 Wind has a range of effects, the first being the effect of making the projectile deviate to the side (horizontal deflection).
 From a scientific perspective, the "wind pushing on the side of the projectile" is not what causes horizontal wind drift.
 What causes wind drift is drag.
 Drag makes the projectile turn into the wind, much like a weather vane, keeping the centre of air pressure on its nose.
-This causes the nose to be cocked (from your perspective) into the wind, the base is cocked (from your perspective) "downwind."
-So, (again from your perspective), the drag is pushing the projectile downwind in a nose to tail direction.
+From the shooter’s perspective, this causes the nose of the projectile to turn into the wind and the tail to turn away from the wind.
+The result of this turning effect is that the drag pushes the projectile downwind in a nose-to-tail direction.

 Wind also causes aerodynamic jump which is the vertical component of cross wind deflection caused by lateral (wind) impulses activated during free flight of a projectile or at or very near the muzzle leading to dynamic imbalance.
 The amount of aerodynamic jump is dependent on cross wind speed, the gyroscopic stability of the bullet at the muzzle and if the barrel twist is clockwise or anti-clockwise.
 Like the wind direction reversing the twist direction will reverse the aerodynamic jump direction.

 A somewhat less obvious effect is caused by head or tailwinds.
 A headwind will slightly increase the relative velocity of the projectile, and increase drag and the corresponding drop.
 A tailwind will reduce the drag and the projectile/bullet drop.
 In the real world, pure head or tailwinds are rare, since wind is seldom constant in force and direction and normally interacts with the terrain it is blowing over.
 This often makes ultra long range shooting in head or tailwind conditions difficult.